Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-The implication of these findings for cybersecurity is that more observational studies -- research that focus on analyzing ecosystem landscape, platforms or specific types of attacks to inform development of future solutions -- are needed to create useful datasets and \ac{ML} solutions.
-Due to the parsimonious number of this kind of studies, one might fall for the Anchor bias~\cite{doi:10.1111/j.1467-9280.2006.01704.x}, a cognitive bias where an individual relies too heavily on an initial piece of information offered (the ``anchor'') during decision-making to make subsequent judgments.
+The implication of these findings for cybersecurity is that more observational studies -- research that focuses on analyzing ecosystem landscape, platforms, or specific types of attacks to inform the development of future solutions -- are required so to allow for the creation of useful datasets and \ac{ML} solutions.
+Due to the parsimonious number of this kind of study, one might fall for the Anchor bias~\cite{doi:10.1111/j.1467-9280.2006.01704.x}, a cognitive bias where an individual relies too heavily on an initial piece of information offered (the ``anchor'') during decision-making to make subsequent judgments.
 When the value of the anchor is set, future decisions are made using it as a baseline.
-For instance, if we consider a research that uses a one million samples dataset, it is going to become the anchor for future researches, even if this dataset is not consistent with the real scenario.
-Thus, choosing or creating a dataset is not about its size, but its representation of the real-world for the task being performed, as a map.
-In addition, concept drift and evolution is the nature of cybersecurity datasets, which makes necessary to collect samples from different epochs to correctly evaluate any solution~\cite{nfs,GIBERT2020102526}.
+For instance, if we consider research that uses a one million samples dataset, it is going to become the anchor for future research, even if this dataset is not consistent with the real scenario.
+Thus, choosing or creating a dataset is not about its size, but its representation of the real world for the task being performed, as a map.
+In addition, concept drift and evolution are the nature of cybersecurity datasets, which makes it necessary to collect samples from different epochs to correctly evaluate any solution~\cite{nfs,GIBERT2020102526}.
 We acknowledge here that some approaches need more data to achieve better results, such as deep learning techniques~\cite{239524}, and it may be a limitation for them.
-A good example of building a real dataset is the one built by~\citeauthor{tesseract} for malware detection, where the proportion of samples found in the dataset is the same found in-the-wild by AndroZoo collection of Android Applications ~\cite{tesseract,Allix:2016:ACM:2901739.2903508}.
+A good example of building a real dataset is the one built by Pendlebury et al. for malware detection, where the proportion of samples found in the dataset is the same found in the wild by AndroZoo collection of Android applications~\cite{tesseract,Allix:2016:ACM:2901739.2903508}.